 In English, capitalization typically indicates the beginning of a sentence.

-Too much capitalization disrupts the English reader.
+because too much capitalization disrupts the English reader.

 Capitalization for technical terms is used to introduce the technical term,

-as section headings and to avoid confusion
+as section headings, and to avoid confusion

 Read this Book More than Once

-Read How to Dance with a Partner more than once.
+Read How To Dance With a Partner more than once.